Hennops Hiking Trails: Hiking Guide

 Dassie Trail

 This is the perfect trail for beginner hikers or parents who want to hike with their children.
 The trail’s beginning point is the same as the Krokodilberg trail and here you’ll start along the river and the first stop will be the Hospital cave.
-Make your way down the tire-ladder to explore the cave at the bottom or you can just watch the view of the river at the top.
+Make your way down the tyre ladder to explore the cave at the bottom or watch the view of the river at the top.

 There are clear signs indicating the end of the Dassie trail, if you decide to continue with the trail, you’ll do the Krokodilberg trail, which is an extra 8km.